DarlenDeveloper/helloworld/README.md

 ---

-## Outbound Calling via Vapi (Server-side Integration)
+## Outbound Calling via Airies AI (Server-side Integration)

-This project integrates with Vapi to create outbound calling campaigns from the temporary call scheduling queue.
+This project integrates with Airies AI (via our provider backend) to create outbound calling campaigns from the temporary call scheduling queue.
 The transport endpoint groups up to 500 contacts per campaign and can be invoked repeatedly to drain a batch.

 Required environment variables (server-side)
-- VAPI_API_KEY: Bearer token for Vapi API.
+- VAPI_API_KEY: Bearer token for provider API.
-- VAPI_PHONE_NUMBER_ID: Vapi phone number ID used for campaigns (caller ID).
+- VAPI_PHONE_NUMBER_ID: Provider phone number ID used for campaigns (caller ID).
 - Exactly one of the following to select the voice agent:
   - VAPI_ASSISTANT_ID: Assistant ID to drive calls, or
   - VAPI_WORKFLOW_ID: Workflow ID (mutually exclusive with VAPI_ASSISTANT_ID)